newm4n/grule-rule-engine/docs/RETE_id.md

 err := dctx.Add("Fact", f)
 ```

-And we have GRL like:
+And we have DRL like ...

 ```go
 rule ... {